 What has changed?

 In 2017 Qatar Airways made a real impact on the New Zealand market for Business Class airfares to the UK / Europe.
-As I caught up with Commercial Managers and Representatives of the major airlines, it didn't take long before Qatar Airways was mentioned.
+As I met with Commercial Managers and Representatives of the major airlines, it didn't take long before Qatar Airways was mentioned.
 This additional competition (which followed competition from airlines like China Southern and Etihad and improved offerings from Thai Airways) seemed to result in a structural change in how the traditional "Earlybird Season" unfolded.

 Our past experience was that Earlybird seasons would start with what I described as the "resetting of discounts to the lowest levels for the upcoming season".
 From that low point, the lead-in prices progressively increased as we reached peak travel periods.